How To Search For Existing Patents

 Need Help Searching?

-IP Australia offers support with patent searches as needed, for more complex searches or more difficult queries, they recommended engaging a patent attorney.
+Searching can be a complex process, and professional searchers have knowledge of complex methodology including structuring complex Boolean search logic.
+We strongly recommended engaging a patent attorney.
 A patent attorney will know exactly where and how to most effectively perform a patent search for the most accurate outcomes.

 Searching Overseas Patents

-Unfortunately, there is no single worldwide patent database, the closest we have to this is PATENTSCOPE via the WIPO IP Portal.
+Unfortunately, there is no single worldwide patent database, the closest we have to this is PATENTSCOPE via the WIPO IP Portal, Espacenet - Advanced search or Google Patents.

-Using this database you can search over 108 million registered patent documents as well as access information regarding over 4.5 million PCT applications.
+Using these databases you can search over 108 million registered patent documents as well as access information regarding over 4.5 million PCT applications.

 Do I Have To Pay For Patent Searches?

 If you are performing your own patent searches on available databases, there is usually no charge for this.
-Neither WIPO nor AusPat levies a charge for this.
+Neither WIPO, Espacenet, Google nor AusPat levies a charge for this.

 Should you engage a patent attorney to perform these searches for you as part of a wider patent application process, you may be billed for the time spent by your attorney in performing these searches.